nethope/mathworksheet/README.md

 ## Usage

 The general procedure is to make any desired adjustments, and then click on the "Generate Worksheet" button.
-After your broswer displays the worksheet, you may print it to a printer, or print it to a file.
+After your browser displays the worksheet, you may print it to a printer, or print it to a file.

 The configuration and the actions will not print, just the worksheet; however, browser settings (like page numbers and file location) may print depending on your browser's configuration.